 In evaluating a business, investors and analysts rely on the operating profit margin.
 Being a key profitability ratio, it serves as an indicator of the efficiency of a company in managing its expenses.
-The operating margin shows to an investor, analyst and even business owners of the relationship that exists between revenue and final profit of the business.
+The operating margin shows to an investor, analyst, and even business owners the relationship that exists between revenue and the final profit of the business.

 Revenue of the business is often from the primary source, usually the sales of goods and services as displayed on a cloud accounting software.
 On the other hand, the operating profit is derived from the gross profits after offsetting administrative, overhead and operational expenses.

 Operating Profit / Revenue X 100

-The determination of the operational efficiency of a business is through the assessment of changes in the operating profit margin of a business over a period.
-When a company is experiencing an increase in operating margin with a corresponding increase in profit and cost.
+The determination of the operational efficiency of a business is through the assessment of changes in the OPM of a business over a period.
+When a company is experiencing an increase in the operating margin with a corresponding increase in profit and cost.
 As far as operating profit is concerned, it’s weighed against the industry average.
 A company that operates at a margin above the industry average or the entire market is considered to be financially efficient and stable.
 On the other hand, a company floating below the industry average can easily be affected by economic conditions by suffering financial distress.

 Just as market indices vary across industries, OPM can never be related or constant among industries.
 It is important to state that the scale and size of the business have a role to play in operating profit margins.
 In small businesses like sole proprietorship and partnership, the OPM is expected to be higher.
 These forms of businesses need to cover the high cost and make a reasonable profit.
 For large corporations, the high volume of sales makes it bearable when operating at a low operating profit margin.

 What is a good operating profit margin?

 If the company tends to earn more money from the respective business, which can pay all their business costs by compensating with the profit, then the company tends to have a good OPM.
 Businesses holding 15% higher operating margins are supposed to be good.